 The Home Based Option Program was founded on the belief that families grow stronger when parents are the primary positive influence in the lives of their children.
-Home Based is perhaps the best educational system available at this time regarding this approach because it works with parents who then pass on their knowledge to their children, and thus, their children's children.
-It is a family program with parents as the main focus.
+It is a family program with parents as the main focus, using a research based home visiting curriculum.
 Parents are the first and most important educators of their children.
 They are teaching all the time, and what better place to learn than in the home.
 The home is the most comfortable, natural learning environment offered in the early years of life.
 Families who are enrolled in the Home Based Program receive the same services as those families enrolled in Center Based.
 They are delivered through home visits, group socializations, and parent meetings.